astrojneil/bookRec/README.md

 ### App
 In order to make recommendations for new users, I constructed an app with flask.
 I adapted the <a href = "https://flask.palletsprojects.com/en/1.1.x/tutorial/factory/" > Flask Blog Post Tutorial </a> to save users' book and ratings to a specific profile and generate a home page that lists recommendations based on the users' stored books.

-### Upcoming Developments
+### Other Features
-Currently the only books that can be added to a user's profile need to be within the original dataset.
-An upcoming feature will be to implement a 'add new book' function while will make use of the <a href = "https://www.goodreads.com/api" >Goodreads API </a> to find the author and ISBN of a book given the user's input title.
+A newly added feature includes an 'add new book' function which makes use of the <a href = "https://developers.google.com/books" >Google Books API</a> to find the author and ISBN of a book given the user's input title.